davidojedalopez/david-ojeda/_posts/2018-07-30-aws-iam-pt1-the-basics.md

   **Policies are the cornerstone of IAM**.
 They are the set of rules and restrictions that define the level of access to services and actions to your AWS resources.

 - ## Users
-  You can think of IAM users as **physical individuals** that need some level of access to your AWS resources either throught the console and/or programatically.
-E.g.: John needs check if the servers are healthy- **he needs EC2 access**.
+  You can think of IAM users as **physical individuals** that need some level of access to your AWS resources either through the console and/or programmatically- e.g., John needs to check if the servers are healthy. **He needs EC2 access**. *(All AWS acronyms used on this post are listed at the end)*

 - ## Groups
   Groups are no more than a collection of users that share the same restrictions.
-Using groups helps you re-use your policies.
-E.g.: Your networking team need to do a security audit on your network settings- **they all need VPC access**.
+Using groups helps you re-use your policies- e.g., your networking team need to do a security audit on your network settings. **They all need VPC access**.

 - ## Roles
-  Roles are somehow similar to users, except for the fact that roles are used to restrict access from resource to resource.
-E.g.: Your server needs to notify a queue of an event- **your EC2 servers need SQS access**.
+  Roles are somehow similar to users, except for the fact that roles are used to restrict access from resource to resource- e.g., your server needs to notify a queue of an event. **Your EC2 servers need SQS access**.

 We're not yet gonna dive on how to create any of these entities.
 First, let me show you a common situation where IAM can greatly help you.